obss/sahi/README.md

 Find detailed info on COCO utilities (yolov5 conversion, slicing, subsampling, filtering, merging, splitting) at [coco.md](docs/coco.md).

 Find detailed info on MOT utilities (ground truth dataset creation, exporting tracker metrics in mot challenge format) at [mot.md](docs/mot.md).

-### Input, Export Video Support

-A video can be given as input and the results can be exported as video.
-You can also see the SAHI predictions during inference on the interactive window where fast-forwarding or backwarding is also possible.

-One more thing added prediction time to terminal.

-#### For input, export video:
-`sahi predict --model_path yolov5s.pt --model_config_path coco.yaml --model_type yolov5 --source home/user/video.mp4 --export_visual`

-#### For view result of prediction during inference:
-`sahi predict --model_path yolov5s.pt --model_config_path coco.yaml --model_type yolov5 --source /home/user/video.mp4 --view_image`

-* Skip 100 frames, on opened window  press key = d
-* Prev 100 frames, on opened window press key = a
-* Skip 20 frames, on opened window press key = g
-* Prev 20 frames, on opened window press key = f
-* Exit,  on opened window press key = Esc

-Note: If view_image is slow, you can add `--time_interval=(your choice)` argument without brackets as int.
-If you want to export video during view_image, in addition you must use `--export_visual`.
-Details in predict.py file.

-#### For input, export image:
-`sahi predict --model_path yolov5s.pt --model_config_path coco.yaml --model_type yolov5 --source /home/user/picture.png --export_visual`

 ## <div align="center">Citation</div>